 The best way to proceed is to always have plenty of wood available.

-Besides pizzas you may bake focaccias, bread (ciabatta for example), bruschettas (great way to take advantage of bread starting to get stale), pies, etc.
+In the ovens you may bake bread, pizzas, bruschettas (great way to take advantage of bread starting to get stale), pies, etc. Also you may cook vegetables, fish or meat, your imagination is the limit!

 Go on, experiment, find your own recipes and tell us how it went, so we can share them with others.